nathangeffen/faststi/docs/_build/html/_sources/getstart.rst.txt

 Assuming you are in the simulations/examples directory you can run this simulation as follows: ::

-  ../../fsti release -f eg2.ini
+  ../../src/faststi -f eg2.ini

-The *release* command line parameter ensures the much faster *release* version of FastSTI (without debugging code) executes.
-It will likely take about 10 seconds to run.
+This will take about 10 seconds to run, depending on your PC.

 This is what the configuration does: